nathaned/calendarplzwork/README.md

 #EDGEWOOD FBLA MOBILE APPLICATION

 This is a super neat app that allows you to add calendar events and view them in a nice way.
+We built this app with the user in mind to create an experience that is simple yet elegant.

 How to Use It
 ------------